Portugal truckers plan another strike, risking gas supplies

 Truckers ended a seven-day walkout on Sunday, after government emergency measures prevented gas pumps from running dry.
 Talks with employers broke down late Tuesday.

 A spate of strikes has tested the Socialist government, traditionally sympathetic to trade unions.
-But with a general election less than two months away, the center-left is wary of taking sides.
+But with a general election less than two months away, the center-left government is wary of taking sides.